Blog Post

 • Yearly – serve a 1-month notice

 These eviction notices are also referred to as “unconditional notices to quit.”
 This means that the tenant has no other option but to leave after receiving the eviction notice, as stated under the laws of the NC eviction process.
 In other words, there is no option to “cure” the violation or pay past due rent that the notice was issued in response to.
-If the renter doesn’t move out within the notice period, you can go ahead with the eviction procedure.
+If the renter doesn’t move out within the notice period, as a landlord, you can go ahead with the procedure.
 You don’t need to serve them with another notice.

 It’s important to note that after the written rental or lease agreement term expires and prior to filing a complaint, a landlord must not accept any payment.
-If a landlord rents their unit and fails to follow this protocol, the previous term of the tenancy will renew automatically.
-A landlord cannot evict the tenant when they've paid rent, only the failure to pay rent due in this case.
+If a landlord rents their unit and fails to follow this protocol of notice, the previous term of the tenancy will renew automatically.
+A landlord cannot evict the tenant when they've paid rent, only the failure to pay due in this case.
 Either the landlord or the tenant has to break the terms of the rental agreement for it to be cut short.

 • Brings in an unauthorized tenant to rent the property